sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-17.md

 <323
 ```

-If you compare to the trace of the original version:
+If you compare to the trace of the original version you can clearly see the difference:

 ```
 >(mult 17 19)